GUIDEBRIEF WRITINGFREELANCETEMPLATE

 Writing briefs manually takes 1-2 hours per project.
 That's time you could spend doing actual creative work.

-Briefance analyzes your client's raw message — the rambling email, the Slack thread, the voice note transcription — and generates a structured brief in seconds.
+Briefance analyzes your client's raw message, the rambling email, the Slack thread, the messy PDF, and generates a structured brief in seconds.
 It catches missing information, generates smart follow-up questions, and produces PDF-ready documents with built-in scope protection.

 The result: professional briefs in 3 seconds instead of 2 hours.
 Every time.